Length to Beam Ratio (L/B)

 What different L/B values mean:

 • L/B under 3:1.
-Fat for its length.
-Maximum interior, maximum initial stability, a roomy cockpit, and a sense of being on a "real boat" at the dock.
-The trade is upwind chop performance and worse inverted-stability behavior.
-Most charter cats and beamy modern liveaboards live here.
+Very wide for its length.
+Expect generous interior volume, strong initial stability, and a roomy cockpit.
+The tradeoff is more drag, worse upwind chop behavior, and more inverted stability.
+Many charter cats and beamy liveaboards live here.

 • L/B 3:1 – 4:1.
 The cruising mainstream.
 Enough interior to live aboard comfortably; narrow enough to behave well in a seaway.
 Most modern production cruisers and traditional bluewater designs fall in this band.